Financing IT Consulting

 Cash against AR in about a week

-No Financials, No Audits, No PG
+No Financials, No Audits, Non-Recourse

 No Long-Term Commitments